Omaha Speeding Accident Attorney

 Many drivers habitually exceed the speed limit today.
 Although they are aware of the risks, including traffic tickets, they continue to drive faster than the law allows.
 Speeding has been a factor in many motor vehicle wrecks over the past two decades.
 Consequences of speeding include:

-- Less time to react: Speeding reduces the amount of time a driver must react to a dangerous situation.
+- Less time to react: Speeding reduces the amount of time a driver has in order to react to a dangerous situation.

 - Difficulty stopping in an emergency: The faster a vehicle is traveling, the more stopping distance it requires.
 Speeding makes it more difficult to react to an emergency situation and stop in time to avoid a crash.